Hadith 27 & 28 — The Inner Compass and the Outer Path

 [Quran,59:7,"Whatever the Messenger gives you, take it.
 And whatever he forbids you from, leave it."]

 The test of loving Allah is following His Messenger.
 The test of following His Messenger is holding to what he actually taught — not what your culture prefers, not what is easy in your moment.
-What he actually taught.
-And the reason the Prophet ﷺ added the rightly-guided caliphs is that their implementation of his Sunnah is the gold standard.
-They did not invent a new religion.
-They preserved his — exactly as he left it.
+And the rightly-guided caliphs were added because their implementation of his Sunnah is the gold standard.
+They preserved his religion, exactly as he left it.

 Fifth: "Beware of newly-invented matters in the religion."

-Then the warning.
 Iyyakum wa muhdathati al-umur — beware of newly-invented matters.
-Every newly-invented matter in the religion is an innovation, and every innovation is misguidance.
+Every innovation in the religion is misguidance.

-Brothers, the word here is critical: in the religion.
-The Prophet ﷺ is not banning new cars.
-He is not banning new technology or new languages or new foods.
-He is speaking about introducing new forms of worship, new rituals, new ways of drawing near to Allah, that he himself did not teach and his Companions did not practice.
+The word here is critical: in the religion.
+The Prophet ﷺ is not banning new cars, technology, languages, or foods.
+He is speaking about introducing new forms of worship — rituals and ways of drawing near to Allah — that he himself did not teach and his Companions did not practice.

 The principle is simple: the religion is complete.
 Allah said: